There are now 3 possible online modes for units:

 - This unit covers concepts relating to measurement and noise, enabling students to understand the issues required to achieve high-quality measurements.
 Students understand issues such as accuracy, precision, repeatability, calibration, uncertainty and noise.
 Measurements from a range of sensors (mechanical, optical, electrical) are introduced and subsequent signal conditioning (operational amplifiers, instrumentation amplifiers) are addressed with the aim of maximising signal quality.
 Statistical methods are discussed to better understand noise processes and how noise can be minimised.
 Methods to improve signal quality (signal to noise ratio) are discussed.
 Measurement signal and noise are analysed in both the time and frequency domain to better understand the connection between two domains and the importance of measurement bandwidth.
 Sampling is reviewed to understand the impact of moving from continuous-time (CT) and discrete-time (DT), including discussion of the Nyquist rate and aliasing.
 The conversion between the analogy to digital domains including CT-DT, system transfer functions, spectral analysis (discrete Fourier transform, discrete-time Fourier transform) and the construction of finite and infinite impulse response filters to reduce noise is discussed.

-- Students are able to (1) explain measurement concepts obtained through team-based learning; (2) extract critical information from instrumentation specifications to enable high quality experimental design; (3) collect, understand and manipulate data to achieve high-quality measurements; (4) present and analyse data (numerically and in graphical form) in a manner that includes the uncertainty associated with the measurement; (5) move between the time and frequency domains in the process of understanding measurements and minimise noise; (6) critically analyse and assess instrumentation characteristics that affect data collection and measurement; and (7) use relevant instrumentation specifications to enable high quality experimental design.
+- Students are able to (1) explain measurement concepts ; (2) extract critical information from instrumentation specifications to enable high quality experimental design; (3) achieve high-quality measurements using appropriate collection and data manipulation methods; (4) present data (numerically and in graphical form) in a manner that is clear and concise and includes the uncertainty associated with the measurement; (5) move between the time and frequency domains to interpret measurements and minimise noise; (6) critically assess instrumentation characteristics that affect data collection and measurement; and (7) analyse data in a manner that includes the uncertainty associated with the measurement.